Sandeep Reddy Vanga: 2017–present: Breakthrough and recognition

-2019–present: Widespread success

-Vanga himself agreed to direct Kabir Singh (2019), the Hindi version A Remake of his Arjun Reddy (2017).
-Shahid Kapoor was signed in as the eponymous protagonist, while Kiara Advani was roped into playing the female lead.
+Vanga himself agreed to direct Kabir Singh (2019), the Hindi version remake of his debut Arjun Reddy (2017).
+Shahid Kapoor was signed in as the eponymous protagonist, while Kiara Advani was enlisted to play the female lead.

 On 1 January 2021, Vanga's next directorial titled Animal, an action drama film starring Ranbir Kapoor, Anil Kapoor, Rashmika Mandanna and Bobby Deol was announced.
 It was produced by T-Series, Bhadrakhali Pictures, and Cine1Studios.
 Animal released on 1 December 2023, it made Vanga a household name in Telugu and Hindi cinema.
-Animal received positive response from the critics, with praise going towards its performances, music, and technical aspects.
+Animal received mixed response from the critics, with praise going towards its performances, music, and technical aspects.
 The film was major commercial success, grossing over ₹900 crore worldwide, becoming the third highest-grossing Indian film of 2023, the eighth highest-grossing Indian film, and the highest-grossing A-rated Indian film of all time.
 A sequel titled Animal Park was teased in the post-credits scene of the film, whose shooting will commence between 2026 and 2027.

+Also in 2021, Vanga announced that he was set to work on the film Spirit, an action thriller film.
+Prabhas was confirmed as starring in an unspecified role.
+Deepika Padukone was initially set to also star, but was replaced by Tripti Dimri.
+Filming for Spirit began in November 2025.

-Filmmaking style
+Filmmaking

-Vanga crafts the scenes and shapes the primary character with complex heroic undertones with a blend of dark psychological themes.
+Vanga's films are mostly character-driven, featuring antiheroes as the protagonists, along with dark psychological themes.
 He also gets the soundtrack composed before shooting his films.
 His debut film Arjun Reddy was described by The Times of India as a trendsetter which reinvented the love-tragedy genre.
 While making the action-drama Animal, Vanga cited the influence of The Godfather and Kill Bill.
-He himself considers Arjun Reddy and Kabir Singh love stories, Animal a family drama, and his upcoming film titled Spirit a cop action film.
+He himself considers Arjun Reddy and Kabir Singh love stories and Animal a family drama.

 While Vanga's films have been commercially successful, they have been the subject of controversy for the inclusion and alleged glorification of misogynistic themes.
 For instance, scenes in Arjun Reddy and Animal have been faulted for normalizing toxic masculinity and violence against women, sparking widespread debates about the impacts of such portrayals on audiences.
 At the same time, he and his works have been defended by filmmakers such as Ram Gopal Varma, Anurag Kashyap, Vikram Bhatt, Sanjay Gupta and Mohit Suri as well as actresses Rashmika Mandanna, Tanishaa Mukerji, Sargun Mehta, Indira Krishnan, and Bhumi Pednekar.
 Kashyap in particular has remained vocal about defending him and Animal because he himself faced similar challenges following the release of his own films Dev.D, That Girl in Yellow Boots and Bombay Velvet.